Pine Deep Trilogy: Dead Man’s Song

 In Dead Man’s Song, Crow and local newsman Willard Fowler Newton, begin tracking the backstory of the events of thirty years ago, while at the same time Vic Wingate and Karl Ruger quietly begin building an army of the undead to prepare for Griswold’s return.
 They intend to launch the Red Wave, a massive attack scheduled for Halloween Night.
 While Crow and Newton are down in Dark Hollow, a remote spot where Griswold both lived and died, one of Ruger’s companions, Boyd, has become a strange kind of mindless vampire.
 While Griswold’s ghost sets a trap for Crow, Wingate sends Boyd after Val Guthrie.
 The attack ends with the death of Val's brother and the near death of his wife, but Val manages to survive and kill Boyd via a headshot.
 During this, Crow and Newton investigate Griswold's seemingly abandoned house in Dark Hollow, only to almost die after the porch collapses in on them and a swarm of cockroaches attempts to attack them.
 They just barely manage to survive, making it back to Val just as she manages to kill Boyd.

 At the same time, Terry is spiraling deeper and deeper into depression and insanity due to the images he sees when he manages to sleep as well as the waking visions of the sister Griswold murdered.
 Terry begins to lose control of himself, snapping at others and acting out of character.
-It's only after he almost kills his wife while he was beginning to succumb to the evil inside of him that Terry throws himself out of a window in an attempt to commit suicide.
+It's only after he almost kills his wife while he was beginning to succumb to the evil inside of him that Terry throws himself out of a window in a suicide attempt.
 Meanwhile, Mike is still being stalked by Tow Truck Eddie, having a few close calls and being saved multiple times by the intervention of the ghost of Owen Morse.